Translating WooCommerce Subscriptions – Troubleshooting Translation Issues

 Note: the default WordPress languages folder can be changed with the WP_LANG_DIR constant.

-If you are not using your own languages files, WPML or Loco Translate can be used to manage translations instead.
+WPML or Loco Translate can be used to manage translations instead of managing translations yourself.
 See our documentation on translating WooCommerce for more information.

-If you are using Loco Translate to manage your translations, and translations aren’t showing on the live site, make sure that you’ve pressed “Sync” to sync the translations .
+If you are using Loco Translate to manage your translations, and translations aren’t showing on the live site, make sure that you’ve pressed “Sync” to sync the translations.
 You may also need to clear your browser cache and the Subscriptions cache in WooCommerce > Status > Tools.
-Loco Translate also has some helpful FAQs available about translating WooCommerce if you run into issues.
+Loco Translate also has helpful FAQs about translating WooCommerce if you encounter issues.

 Questions and Support